aubryprieur/overtime-app/README.md

 ## Features :
 - Approval Workflow
 - SMS Sending -> link toapproval or overtime input
-- Administrate admin dashboard
+- Administrate admin dashboard (X)
-- Block non admin and guest users
+- Block non admin and guest users (X)
 - Email summary tomanagers for approval
 - Needs to be documented if employee did or not log overtime